 I was excited to try this stuff when I first saw it on the internet.
 My reasons?
-Well… since moving my shop to our home, I can no longer use “stinky” finishes, plus, I really like the smoothness of wipe-on finishes, and I especially like the look of clear water-based finishes on unstained wood–so this product seemed perfect for me.
-I searched for it at my local home and hardware store and I was surprised to find that no one carried it.
-I checked with Minwax and they told me it was only sold retail in California.
+Well… since moving my shop to our home, I can no longer use “stinky” finishes; plus, I like the smoothness of wipe-on finishes, and I especially like the look of clear water-based finishes on unstained wood–so this product seemed perfect for me.
+I searched for it at my local home and hardware store, and I was surprised to find that no one carried it.
+I checked with Minwax, and they told me it was only sold retail in California.
 That’s because of the state’s VOC emission limit requirements.
 But not to worry, they quickly added that it could be mail ordered.
-So that’s what I did and my testing began!
+So that’s what I did, and my testing began!

-OK, now for the downsides: It dries very fast (yes, this is good and bad), so you must get a coat on quickly, thin and even.
-That can be challenging, as your surfaces get larger and/or more complex.
-It raises the wood grain, which is common with water-based finishes, but that is manageable and lessens as you add successive coats of finish.
+OK, now for the downsides: It dries very fast (yes, this is good and bad), so you must get a coat on quickly, thin, and even.
+That can be challenging as your surfaces get larger and more complex.
+It raises the wood grain, which is common with water-based finishes but is manageable and lessens as you add successive coats of finish.
 And finally, achieving success requires A LOT of practice.
-In other words, there’s a large learning curve, so practice on scrap wood, and start by applying it to smaller flat surfaced projects.
-Always disassemble your project as much as possible before applying any finish.
-A good rule to follow is to never commit an unfamiliar finish to your project.
+In other words, there’s a large learning curve, so practice on scrap wood, and start by applying it to smaller flat-surfaced projects.
+You can always disassemble your project as much as possible before applying any finish.
+A good rule is never to commit an unfamiliar finish to your project.
 That is a recipe for disaster.
 With all of that said, the results are well worth the effort.
-This stuff looks great when applied right and a finish can be built and completed much faster than with oil-based finishes, which typically have a longer dry time between coats.
+This stuff looks great when applied right, and a finish can be built and completed much faster than with oil-based finishes, which typically have a longer dry time between coats.

 Tools you’ll need:

-An orbital sander with a 220 grit disc, and 220 and 320 grit sandpaper for raised grain, a chisel and 180 grit hard sanding block for runs, a fine grit sanding sponge and maroon Scotch-Brite pad for smoothing.
+An orbital sander with a 220 grit disc, 220 and 320 grit sandpaper for raised grain, a chisel, and 180 grit hard sanding block for runs, a fine grit sanding sponge, and maroon Scotch-Brite pad for smoothing.

 Final Touch Ups: